intel/QAT_Engine/README.md

     This message is not supported when the engine is compiled with the flag --enable-qat_small_pkt_offload.

+Message String: ENABLE_INLINE_POLLING
+Param 3:        0
+Param 4:        NULL
+Description:
+    This message is used to enable the inline polling mode of operation where a busy loop is used by Intel&reg; QAT OpenSSL\* Engine to check for messages from the hardware accelerator after requests are sent to it.
+Currently this mode is only available in the synchronous RSA computation.
+It has no parameters or return value.
+If required this message must be sent after engine creation and before engine initialization.

 ```

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Build Options